Anatomiclab/GastroFLOW/README.md

 ## Machine Learning Algorithms

-We provide the running scripts of machine learning algorithms in Cross-Validation and External dataset.
+We provide the running scripts of machine learning algorithms in Internal Set for Cross-Validation and tested in External dataset.